Skip to content

 Command: Login to the Versio.io docker registry

-With the update.sh script you can initialize the database, download Versio.io platform iamges, startup Versio.io Managed platform and import Versio.io artificial intelligence content repository:
+With the update.sh script you can initialize the database, download Versio.io platform images, startup Versio.io Managed platform and import Versio.io Artificial Intelligence Content Repository:

 # Update the container images and initialize the database schema